9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 To view the Core version of our Haskell program we compile with the `-ddump-simpl` flag, or use the `ghc-core` tool, a third-party utility that lets us view Core in a pager.
-So let\'s look at the representation of our final `fold` using strict data types, in Core form:
+So let's look at the representation of our final `fold` using strict data types, in Core form:

 ``` screen
 $ ghc -O2 -ddump-simpl G.hs
 ```

 A screenful of text is generated.
-If we look carefully at, we\'ll see a loop (here, cleaned up slightly for clarity):
+If we look carefully at, we'll see a loop (here, cleaned up slightly for clarity):

 ``` screen